Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Edit mode
+   | Mode:     Edit Mode
    | Hotkey:   :kbd:`B`, :kbd:`C`, and :kbd:`Ctrl-LMB` click and drag

 Region selection allows you to select groups of elements within a 2D region in your 3D view.
 The region can be either a circle or rectangle.
-The circular region is only available in *Edit mode*.
-The rectangular region, or *Border Select, is available in both *Edit mode* and *Object mode*.
+The circular region is only available in *Edit Mode*.
+The rectangular region, or *Border Select, is available in both *Edit Mode* and *Object Mode*.

 .. note::